jen-Ya/tab/README.md

 # tab

+**This is my personal toy language, used for exploring concepts of programming language design.**

-indentation based programming language with minimal syntax and maximal flexibility
+It is an indentation-based programming language characterized by minimal syntax and maximum flexibility.

+Implementations are currently available in Golang and JavaScript.

 ## Examples